jyutzler/Bridge-Systems/system.md

    * 2♠ = a hand that would open a weak two-bid in spades.
    * 3♣ = a hand that would open 3♣.

-When the opponents have bid two suits, an overcall in either suit is natural.
+A cuebid overcall when the opponents have bid two suits is natural in either suit.

-#### Responses
-Raises are natural and generally preemptive.
-A new suit by an unpassed hand is forcing.
-By a passed hand, a new suit is non-forcing but constructive.

-A cuebid of opener’s suit shows good support (limit raise or better).

-(1♦) — 1♠ — (Pass) — 2♦
-   * (Pass) — 2♠ = minimum overcall.
-   * (Pass) — other = natural, game-forcing.

 ### NT Overcalls
 With appropriate strength and a stopper in the opponent's suit,